 As a punter, you may want to watch the races live from the stands.
 Moreover, it is more thrilling to follow a race that you have placed a bet on.
 Luckily, you will find some state-of-the-art betting stalls on the course, which is the norm at every UK race track.

 Given that there is a variety of betting shops at the racecourse, you may find a shop set up by your favourite bookmaker.

 The process of betting from these shops is quite straightforward.
 Punters are only required to provide the type of bet, the horse they are backing, and the stake they want to place.
 Once the attendant places the bet on your behalf, they provide you with a ticket.
 See to it that you keep the ticket safely because should your ticket win, you will need it to claim the prize.

 This racecourse is one of the leading racecourses in Great Britain.
-The events held on this ground attracts thousands of racegoers and punters from all over the world.
+The events held on this ground attract thousands of racegoers and punters from all over the world.